-- Stylist for Channel Nine News, Brisbane
+- Channel Nine News, Brisbane

-- Stylist Consultant for Ciao Bella Travel
+- Ciao Bella Travel

-- Style Expert at Women’s Village
+- Women’s Village

 - Guest Columnist for MamaMia

-- Regular Columnist for GIGI Magazine
+- Columnist for GIGI Magazine

 - Guest Columnist for A String of Pearls

-My journey as a Personal Stylist began several years ago when I was working in advertising.
+“My journey as a Personal Stylist began many years ago when I was working in advertising.
 While my job was in Media Management, I also styled advertising campaigns: selecting models, styling products and achieving ‘the right look’.
-I then moved into television production (WIN TV Canberra).
+I then moved into television production at WIN TV Canberra.

-This blog is a personal blog written and edited by me.
+The Style Counsel blog is a personal blog written and edited by Alison Triffett.
 For questions about this blog, please contact firstname.lastname@example.org

-This blog accepts forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
+The blog accepts forms of cash advertising, sponsorship, paid insertions or other forms of compensation.

-This blog abides by word of mouth marketing standards.
-We believe in honesty of relationship, opinion and identity.
+The blog abides by word of mouth marketing standards.
+I believe in honesty of relationship, opinion and identity.
 The compensation received may influence the advertising content, topics or posts made in this blog.
 That content, advertising space or post will be clearly identified as paid or sponsored content.

-The owner(s) of this blog is not compensated to provide opinion on products, services, websites and various other topics.
-The views and opinions expressed on this blog are purely the blog owners.
+The owner of this blog is not compensated to provide opinion on products, services, websites and various other topics.
+The views and opinions expressed on this blog are purely the blog owner.
 If we claim or appear to be experts on a certain topic or product or service area, we will only endorse products or services that we believe, based on our expertise, are worthy of such endorsement.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer or provider.